cjjohansen/LunarRockets3/README.md

         - To connect to server Use host: `postgres`, user: `postgres`, password: `Password12!`
 4. Open, build and run `LunarRockets.sln` solution.
     - Swagger should be available at: http://localhost:5000/index.html
+5. The example uses optimistic concurrency checking, so the rockets.exe might not work out of the box since it shold send expected version in if-match request header.
+I Didnt have time to fix it.
+I Could offcause get the expected version send from the meta-data part.
+6. It makes sense to test using swagger.
+Use json snippets from the TestSnippets.json file
+7. After sending initial LaunchRocket message, notice the Etag W/"0" in the response headers.
+8. Send subsequent messages but remember to set W/"0" in the if match header input field.
+And W/"1" and so on..
+9. if You want to test with Rockets.exe any way; you should use

+   > rockets.exe launch "http://localhost:5000/api/rockets" --message-delay=500ms --concurrency-level=1